adaltas/node-nikita/docs/content/metadata/once.md

 ---
 title: Metadata "once"
-redirects:
-- /options/once/
 ---

 # Metadata "once" (boolean|array|string, optional, false)

-This option compare multiple actions in a Nikita session and ensure that the same actions are only executed once.
+The "once" metadata compare multiple actions in a Nikita session and ensure that the same actions are only executed once.

 ## Usage

-If `true`, all the option will be compared, included values defined as function.
+If `true`, all the config will be compared, included values defined as function.
 Here is an example:

 ```js
 require('nikita')